khoaLe12/SWP391-GroupProject-Java-SpringMVC-HRManagement/README.md

 ## 🏃‍♂️ How to run project
 - To run this project, you should use Netbeans IDE (version 8.2 or higher) to run.
 You need to find the way to config this project before using.
 - You must install maven `https://phoenixnap.com/kb/install-maven-windows`
+- You must install Tomact server `https://tomcat.apache.org/` and set server port to 8080
 - After open project, you should build project to install all dependecies
 - Set up database by running the `Database.sql` file (Note that MS SQL Server is used for this project)
 - Follow this path of project: `WebProject/src/main/java/com/codeweb/configs/HibernateConfig.java` to change username and password to use database (Note that port 1433 is used for connection)